An explicit Watson-Ichino formula with CM newforms: Local calculation in the Watson--Ichino Formula

 \subsection{The adjoint lift of a supercuspidal representation}

-A supercuspidal representation $\pi$ of $G=\GL_2(F)$ is called unramified if $\pi\simeq\pi\otimes\eta$ for some unramified character $\eta\neq\1$ of $F^\times$.
+A supercuspidal representation $\pi$ of $G=\GL_2(F)$ is called unramified (i.e. of Type-1 as we have defined in Section \ref{section.globalcalculation}) if $\pi\simeq\pi\otimes\eta$ for some unramified character $\eta\neq\1$ of $F^\times$.
+(By comparing central characters one can see that $\eta$ is quadratic.)
 Let $\eta$ be the (nontrivial) unramified quadratic character of $F^\times$. \cite[Corollary 1.3]{gelbart1978relation} gives the $L$-factor of the adjoint lift of a supercuspidal representation:

-In this paper the supercuspidal representation only occurs when the residue field of $F$ has characteristic $2$.
-The unramification of a supercuspidal representation $\pi$ in this case is actually equivalent to its ``dihedralness''.
+In the case when the residue field of $F$ has characteristic $p=2$, the ``unramification'' of a supercuspidal representation $\pi$ is actually equivalent to its ``dihedralness''.
 Recall that $\pi$ is called dihedral (cf. \cite[Theorem 4.8.6]{bump1998automorphic}) if it is associated with a quadratic field extension $E/F$ and a character of $E^\times$ that is not trivial on the kernel of the norm map $N_{E/F}$ from $E^\times$ to $F^\times$.
 (One can also find the construction in \cite[Section 19]{bushnell2006local}.)
-The Tame Parametrization Theorem (cf. \cite[Section 20.1]{bushnell2006local}) says that every supercuspidal representation $\pi$ of $\GL_2(F)$ is dihedral if the residue characteristic of $F$ is an odd prime; but when the residue characteristic is $2$, only the unramified ones have such correspondence: $\pi$ is supercuspidal and unramified if and only if it is ``unramified'' dihedral, i.e. it is associated with an unramified quadratic field extension $E/F$.
-This explains the assumption of Maass form $f$ in the main theorem.
+The Tame Parametrization Theorem (cf. \cite[Section 20.1]{bushnell2006local}) says that every supercuspidal representation $\pi$ of $\GL_2(F)$ is dihedral if the residue characteristic of $F$ is an odd prime; but when the residue characteristic is $p=2$, only the unramified ones have such correspondence: $\pi$ is supercuspidal and unramified if and only if it is ``unramified'' dihedral, i.e. it is associated with an unramified quadratic field extension $E/F$.
+(The equivalence of ``unramified supercuspidal'' and ``unramified dihedral'' is also true when $p\neq 2$, cf. \cite[Section 20.3]{bushnell2006local}.)
+This explains the assumption of the Maass form $f$ in Theorem \ref{WatsonIchinoCM}.